Lighting Color Temperature – Which One Is Right For You March 24, 2017 – Posted in: Lighting Information, Tutorials

 There are three basic light colors to choose from:

-If you are going for a warm white light color then you should use lights with a value that ranges from 2000 to 3000 Kelvin.
+If you are going for a warm white color temperature then you should use lights with a value that ranges from 2000 to 3200 Kelvin.
 Lights in this range produce orange to yellow-white light in appearance.

 This can create a calm, cozy, inviting, and intimate mood and feel of the whole room.
 Lights that have a warm white color temperature are ideal to be used in living rooms, bedrooms, kitchens, and certain bathrooms.
 It’s also the best choice for restaurant ambient lighting as well as for decorative outdoor lighting.

 A halogen can be an excellent choice for this type of light but you can also find different types of LED light bulbs that have warmer ratings.